openrocket/openrocket/docs/source/user_guide/advanced_flight_simulation.rst

 places tree for the flight summary: rocket, configuration, launch site, peak altitude, velocity and acceleration, maximum range from the pad, time to apogee, flight time, and where each stage came down.
-Click a stage's folder for its own range and landing, and click any waypoint for its time since liftoff, its altitude, its distance and bearing from the pad, and for an ejection the device that deployed.
+Click a stage's folder for its own range and landing, and click any waypoint for its time since liftoff, its altitude, its distance and bearing from the pad, its coordinates, and for an ejection the device that deployed.

+Every coordinate pair is written latitude first and says so, because KML's own coordinates run the other way and a bare pair in a KML file can reasonably be read backwards.
+Each landing is given as coordinates as well as as a distance and bearing, since the bearing places it on the map and the coordinates are what you put into a handheld receiver to go and find it.

 In Google Earth Pro a balloon opens when you click a marker in the 3D view, and the document and folder descriptions open when you click their names in the Places panel.
 In Google Earth